signature-opensource/CK-Globalization/CK.Globalization/README.md

 since collisions can occur but our tests have shown that they are quite exceptional and for very "artificial" fallbacks.
 Clashes are detected and an explicit identifier assignation is done in such case.

+> If this happens, this HAS TO BE HANDLED quickly and the clash must be hard coded in this library order for the identifier to be shared accross systems.

+This mechanism is a bet.
+Clashes should occur if a really big number of cultures are used.
+If managing the "exceptions" happens to be unbearable, then we may extend the int identifier to a long (64 bits).

 ## Culture fallbacks
 ### ExtendedCultureInfo and NormalizedCultureInfo
 For (regular) `NormalizedCultureInfo` fallbacks are based on the `CultureInfo.Parent` path provided by the